How to make an Electronic Key Text request

 Once the request details have been submitted, we then have to wait for permission to be granted, which can take six weeks or longer.
 There may be costs involved and if a cost is prohibitive we will contact you to discuss substituting less expensive articles where possible.

 Some extracts over 50 pages may be refused due to publishers' restrictions.

 What happens if the permission fee is acceptable and copyright clearance is granted?

 If the permission fee is acceptable and the copyright clearance is granted we will scan the material.
 Once the scanned article has been quality checked and loaded in Digital Collections, you will be notified of its availability by email.
-The email will also contain a link to the article, which may then be embedded into the Module Content or Reading List areas on Blackboard.
+The email will also contain a link to the article, which may then be embedded into the Module Content or Reading List areas on Canvas.

 If at any time you realise the document links are not working, please contact us immediately.

 What happens if copyright clearance is not granted?

 Where copyright clearance is not granted to digitise the material, it may be possible to deposit a print version in the library for reference use.